I will battle everyday to claim my rightful place!

 An encompassing trope that's usually some combination of a Book Dumb, Hot-Blooded, Idiot Hero, The Gift, Unskilled, but Strong, Training from Hell, Instant Expert, The Determinator, Time to Unlock More True Potential, The Power of Friendship, All-Loving Hero, To Be a Master.
 Often tends to be a Big Eater and/or Oblivious to Love.
 May also include aesthetic tropes like spiky Shonen Hair, Primary-Color Champion (leaning more towards Red (or increasingly Orange) is Heroic), using elements like Pure Energy, the vigor of Fire, or free-spirited Wind.
 Following Goku's example, the character is very likely to have Cross-Dressing Voices (an adult woman affecting the voice of a preteen/teenage boy) in Japanese versions; in English and other dubs, this is less common, but can still be seen in characters like Ash Ketchum and Naruto.

 A nearly Omnipresent Trope in the genre as of the late '80s and beyond.
 See also Japanese Spirit.
-Compare its companion trope, the Stock Light-Novel Hero and contrast with Stock Shoujo Heroine.
+Compare its companion trope, the Stock Light-Novel Hero and contrast with its genre Distaff Counterpart, Stock Shoujo Heroine, who is also Book Dumb and friendship-oriented but is usually not as Hot-Blooded.
 Naturally, this trope goes hand in hand with the Stock Shōnen Rival, the most common type of Foil for this archetype.

-- Dragon Ball: Son Goku is the Trope Codifier, as most of the traits in the description are about him.
-He's simpleminded sometimes to the point of stupidity, a Big Eater that can put away 40+ full course meals in one sitting, showed mercy to the evil emperor of the galaxy after he had just committed genocide of the Namekians and killed his best friend, got excited at the challenge when he was informed that robots were going to kill all of his friends, mastered techniques after one glance that took other people hundreds of years to develop.
+- Dragon Ball: Son Goku is the Trope Codifier, as most of the traits in the description are ones he introduced.
+He has noticeably spikey hair, is simpleminded sometimes to the point of stupidity, a Big Eater that can put away 40+ full course meals in one sitting, showed mercy to the evil emperor of the galaxy after he had just committed genocide of the Namekians and killed his best friend, got excited at the challenge when he was informed that robots were going to kill all of his friends, mastered techniques after one glance that took other people hundreds of years to develop.
 Even after becoming a master he still trains, believing there's no upper limit to self improvement, and is soon on par with literal gods (and on a first name basis with them).
-He fights first for the thrill of it, but if his friends (or the world) are threatened he'll surpass any and all limitations to pull out a win.
-Goku is also an unbuilt example, as he's not as noble and unselfish as others inspired by him.
+Goku is also an unbuilt example, as he's not as noble and unselfish as others inspired by him; if his friends or the world are threatened he'll surpass any and all limitations to pull out a win, but he mainly fights for the thrill of it and his final goal is always something for his own benefit (namely to get stronger or to have a good fight).

-- Beyblade: Tyson is on the route To Be a Master on a Serious Business show, has a powerful Bit-Beast, and he is a contrast of the typical "The Power of Friendship and Hot-Blooded sportsmanship will always defeat the 'heartless' type of Training from Hell and mindsets that make you a 'winning-justifies-means' psycho".
+- Bakuten Shoot Beyblade: Tyson is on the route To Be a Master on a Serious Business show, has a powerful bit-beast, and he does the typical "The Power of Friendship and Hot-Blooded sportsmanship will always defeat the 'heartless' type of Training from Hell and mindsets that make you a 'winning-justifies-means' creepstain".
 What makes him an example of the Idiot Hero is the fact that the celebrity gets to his head and he needs to relearn to be a proper teammate Once a Season.

 - Ginga from Metal Fight Beyblade is a Kid Hero with a noticeable case of Shonen Hair.
 He is a Legendary Blader, likes food, and has some goals To Be a Master.
 He lacks the normal Idiot Hero traits for the most part, though.